 By the 1970s, the site had fallen into disrepair and was abandoned.
 Hackney Borough Council took it over, and the ramshackle nature remained which gives it the spooky, and charming atmosphere that lures people in today.

-As a nature reserve, it’s also great for spotting various wildlife, trees and plant species.
-The park is home to various bats, birds and butterflies as well as fungi like bright and brilliant Yellow Brain fungus that puffs itself up when wet.
-Which is cool.
+As a nature reserve, Abney Park Cemetery is also great for spotting various wildlife, trees and plant species.
+The park is home to bats, birds and butterflies, as well as fungi like the bright and brilliant Yellow Brain fungus that puffs itself up when wet.

 Events and activities in Abney Park

 There are lots of things to do besides walking.
-The volunteer-run park puts on a regular programme events.
+The volunteer-run park puts on a regular programme of events (in normal times, anyway).
 So if you fancy polishing up your craft skills with a bit of spoon whittling or stone carving, you’re in the right place (disclaimer, these activities are not the cheapest, around £50 a pop, but family tickets are £25, so having multiple whittlers is more cost-effective!).

-Abney Park also hosts arts events, markets and lectures.
-For those brave enough for a spooky and nocturnal experience you can see things like Edgar Allen Poe (former Stoke Newington resident) inspired story performances, and theatrical renditions of Grimm’s Fairy Tales.
+Abney Park also hosts art events, markets and lectures.
+For those brave enough for a spooky and nocturnal experience, you can see things like Edgar Allen Poe (former Stoke Newington resident) inspired story performances, and theatrical renditions of Grimm’s Fairy Tales.
 For those who are a little fainter of heart, there are music concerts too.